Presale: Planning and Environmental Assessment

-May I protest BLM’s decision to offer the lands in this Notice for lease?
+May I protest BLM’s decision to offer the lands in a Sale Notice?

 Yes, under regulation 43 CFR 3120.1-3, you may protest the inclusion of a parcel listed in a lease sale notice.
 All protests must meet the following requirements:

 The BLM Colorado State Office must receive a protest no later than close of business on the 30th calendar day after the posting of the notice of the lease sale.
-No protests should be received by BLM District or Resource Area Offices.
-All protests must be received by the Colorado State Office, located at 2850 Youngfield St., Lakewood, CO 80215.
-If the State Office is not open on the 30th day after the posting of the sale notice, a protest received on the next day our office is open to the public will be considered timely filed.
+All protests must be received by the Colorado State Office, located at 2850 Youngfield St., Lakewood, CO 80215 .
+If the State Office is not open on the 30th day after the posting of the sale notice, a protest received on the next business day will be considered timely filed.
 Close of business for the Colorado State office is 4 p.m., which is when the Information Center (Public Room) closes.
 The protest must also include a statement of reasons to support the protest.
-We will dismiss a late-filed protest, a protest filed without a statement of reasons, or a protest that lists the 4-digit parcel ID number (Please use the COC 5-digit serial number) .
+We will dismiss a late-filed protest, a protest filed without a statement of reasons, or a protest that lists the 4-digit parcel ID number (Please use the COC 5-digit serial number).

 - A protest must state the interest of the protesting party, their mailing address and reference the specific COC 5-digit serial number being protested.

-- You may file a signed protest by mail in hardcopy form or by telefax directly to the BLM Colorado State Office.
-You may not file a protest by electronic mail .
+- You may file a signed protest by mail in hardcopy form or by fax directly to the BLM Colorado State Office.
+The BLM will not accept a protest filed by electronic mail.
 A protest filed by fax must be sent to 303-239-3799.
 A protest sent to a fax number other than the fax number identified or a protest filed by electronic mail will be dismissed.